syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/Getting-Started.md

 ## Add Items

-A list of string with country names are created and added to auto complete source.
-This list will be populated as suggestion list by setting the `AutoCompleteSource` property based on text entry .
+A list of strings with country names is created and added to the AutoComplete source.
+This list will be populated as a suggestion list by setting the `AutoCompleteSource` property based on text entry.

-You can set the suggestion list to the SfAutoComplete using the property `AutoCompleteSource`.
-Add the AutoCompleteSource for the SfAutoComplete as follows.
+You can set the suggestion list to the SfAutoComplete using the `AutoCompleteSource` property.
+Add the AutoCompleteSource for the SfAutoComplete as follows:

 {% tabs %}